-ProTrust Estate Planning 25 North Row Marble Arch London W1K 6DJ 0207 113 5760
+ProTrust Estate Planning 25 North Row Marble Arch London W1K 6DJ 0207 113 5760 info@protrustestateplanning.co.uk www.protrustestateplanning.co.uk

-Email: info@protrustconsulting.co.uk

-Website: www.protrustestateplanning.co.uk

 Introduction

 When we see married couples to prepare their Wills, most arrive to the meeting with the assumption that they will leave their Estates automatically to each other and then it shall pass in a straightforward way to their child(ren).
 They say that their wishes are simple and straightforward.